danieleagle/jenkins-ephemeral-cicd/README.md

 22. Under the **Linux user** field, enter `jenkins`.

+23. Under the **Slave (slave.jar) options** field, enter `-workDir /home/jenkins`.

-23. Under the **Slave JVM options** field, enter `-Xmx8192m -Djava.awt.headless=true -Duser.timezone=America/Chicago -Djavax.net.ssl.trustStore=/etc/ssl/java/truststore/cacerts`.
+24. Under the **Slave JVM options** field, enter `-Xmx8192m -Djava.awt.headless=true -Duser.timezone=America/Chicago -Djavax.net.ssl.trustStore=/etc/ssl/java/truststore/cacerts`.
 Be sure the change the timezone to the appropriate value.

     **Note:** If using a certificate generated from a trusted CA (non-private), the string **-Djavax.net.ssl.trustStore=/etc/ssl/java/truststore/cacerts** can be omitted.
 If you paid for a certificate from a trusted company, that certificate is likely already trusted by the default trust store.
 In that case, referring to a different trust store is likely unnecessary.

-24. Under the **Different jenkins master URL** field, enter `https://jenkins-nginx.dev.internal.example.com`.
-Be sure to change the format of this URL based on the applicable domain being used (defined as the Jenkins NGINX service name in **docker-compose.yml**).
+25. Under the **Different jenkins master URL** field, enter `https://jenkins-nginx.dev.internal.example.com`.
+Be sure to change the format of this URL based on the applicable domain being used (defined as the Jenkins NGINX service network alias in **docker-compose.yml**).
 This was discussed earlier when [creating a self-signed certificate](./README.md#generating-a-self-signed-certificate-using-a-private-ca-for-nginx) using a private CA.

-25. When done with everything, click the **Save** button at the bottom of the page.
+26. When done with everything, click the **Save** button at the bottom of the page.

 ## Jenkins Secure Email with TLS